Mozu/base-blank-theme/README.md

 # The Mozu Base Blank Theme

-The Mozu Base Blank Theme extends the Mozu Core5 Theme.
+The Mozu Base Blank Theme extends the Mozu Core6 Theme by default.
 This theme is a good starting point for Mozu theme development.
-For information on the Mozu Core5 Theme, refer to the [Mozu Core5 Theme repository](https://github.com/Mozu/core-theme).
+For information on the Mozu Core Theme, refer to the [Mozu Core Theme repository](https://github.com/Mozu/core-theme).

 ## Build Tooling Requirements